 This means that the message was forwarded or BCC:ed to the list’s address, instead of being sent directly to the list in the “To:” or “CC:”.

-It’s generally considered dangerous to accept these kinds of messages; it sometimes leads to mistakes, so the Mailman default is to require that the original sender make their intention “explicit” by actually using the list’s real address in the “To:” or “CC:” address of a mail program.
+It’s generally considered dangerous to accept these kinds of messages; it sometimes leads to mistakes, and confuses filtering systems some people use that look for the list address in the message headers.
+Because of that, the Mailman default is to require that the original sender make their intention “explicit” by including the list’s real address in the “To:” or “CC:” address of a mail program.

 However, if you really want Mailman to accept an “implicit” destination address, you can do that:

 - Login to the Mailman list management pages.